As a tech startup, incorporating your business is an important milestone that can come with a lot of stress and even more questions.

 - Secure a federal employer identification number (EIN)

-What Are Bylaws and Why Does My Startup Need Them?
+What Are Bylaws and Why Does My Tech Startup Need Them?

 In the simplest of terms, bylaws are the rules and regulations that control how your startup is managed from day to day.
 This includes principles, framework, and policies that outline: